APE-group/hands_on_cobrawap/2025_Brasov_EBRAINS_Italy_School/README.md

 ## Configuring Cobrawap on a specific dataset

-Indeed, the fine-level configuration of Cobrawap clearly depends on the actual dataset to be analyzed (e.g. coming from imaging or ECoG experiments), as well as on the kind of analysis to perform.
+Indeed, the fine-level configuration of Cobrawap clearly depends on the actual dataset to be analyzed (e.g. coming from imaging or ECoG experiments, or from spiking simulations), as well as on the kind of analysis to perform.
 The modular structure of Cobrawap allows for a very deep customization of the processing, starting from the preliminar but necessary step of *data curation* (implemented in a dedicated *curation* block in the *data_entry* stage) and then going through the whole pipeline.
 For this reason, along with each test dataset present in this repository, also an analysis *profile* (i.e. a dedicated *curation_script* and a set of *configuration files*) is provided.

 ### Cloning this repository